Getting the Most Out of Auggie

 1. What surprised you? (positive or negative)

-Example: "I expected personas to be more agreeable, but they pushed back hard on pricing-exactly what I needed."
+Example: "I expected personas to be more agreeable, but the anti-persona pushed back hard on pricing — exactly what I needed."

 3. What would make your next session better?